 IDENTITY - Battery claims run hand in hand with sensory impairment.
 How many times have you been at your favorite bar, it’s getting late, and low and behold a fight breaks out?
 If no one is paying attention or maybe they are too drunk to recollect accurately, identifying the person that committed the battery can become an issue; an issue that often leads to misidentifying the perpetrator.How We Can Help

-Violent crimes are fiercely investigated and prosecuted by the police and State Attorney’s Office.
-A simple bar room brawl that leads to serious injury could change your life forever.
-As we mentioned before, any allegation of a violent crime can carry with it serious direct consequences and if formally convicted, serious collateral consequences.
+Violent crimes are investigated and prosecuted tenaciously by the police and State Attorney’s Office.
+Even a simple bar room brawl can change your life forever, especially if it results in serious injury to another.
+As mentioned previously, an allegation of a violent crime can carry with it serious direct consequences and if formally convicted, debilitating collateral consequences.
 Tampa criminal lawyer, Jason Mayberry, has handled hundreds of criminal allegations over his career and in that time has gained an understanding of how to get the best possible result under each factual scenario.
 If we had it our way, each case would be great for trial so that we could earn an acquittal for each of our clients.
-The world isn’t perfect and as such not all cases lend themselves to trial.
-We make every effort to convince the prosecuting attorney to not file or drop all charges.
-If the case is too strong for the State to do that we lobby for a pretrial diversion program in the hope that upon successful completion you can avoid any criminal prosecution whatsoever.
+The world isn’t perfect and as such, not all cases lend themselves to trial.
+We make every effort to convince the prosecuting attorney not to file or to drop all charges.
+However, if the State feels they have a strong case, then we will lobby for a pretrial diversion program in the hope that you can avoid any criminal prosecution upon successful completion of the program.
 Our attorneys take great pride in their work and our clients benefit from that zeal.
-If you are in need of a criminal attorney for a battery allegation or charge, contact the criminal lawyers at The Mayberry Law Firm as soon as possible.
-We’re available 24 hours a day, 7 days a week at 813-444-7435.
+If you are in need of a criminal attorney for a battery allegation or charge, contact the criminal lawyers at The Mayberry Law Firm, at 813-444-7435 as soon as possible.